 The book is currently in draft and editing.
 There are (literally) miles to go before it is finished but I hope it will be finished and available as a digital book, paperback, and audiobook on Amazon for Easter 2023.
 In the meantime, please sign up to join the complimentary Book Preview List for updates and previews!

 WHAT ARE OTHER PILGRIMAGE WALKS THAT YOU SUGGEST PILGRIMS CONSIDER?

-Firstly, I would encourage pilgrims to connect their rucksacks to their heart; if a specific place or Saint is speaking to you then make that journey.
-In 2021, I completed a portion of St. Cuthbert’s Way to the Holy Island of Lindisfarne is an incredible ancient British pilgrimage that is very accessible with good pilgrim infrastructure.
+Firstly, I would encourage pilgrims to connect their rucksacks to their hearts; if a specific place or Saint is speaking to you then make that journey.
+In 2021, I completed a portion of St. Cuthbert’s Way to the Holy Island of Lindisfarne is an incredible ancient British pilgrimage that is very accessible with good infrastructure.
 The Kumano Kodo in Japan is the sister pilgrimage to Spain’s Camino de Santiago.
 The ancient walks to the shrines of Celtic Saints in Ireland and Nordic Saints are fascinating.
-And – of course – the historic Italian caminos: the Way of St Francis to Assisi, the Via Lauretana to Loreto, and the Via Francigena to Rome, which I hope to be completing shortly
+And – of course – the historic Italian Caminos: the Way of St Francis to Assisi, the Via Lauretana to Loreto, and the Via Francigena to Rome, which I hope to be walking soon.

 WHAT ADVICE WOULD YOU GIVE SOMEONE WHO IS THINKING ABOUT WALKING A PILGRIMAGE?